koechlm/Vault-Job-Processor---iLogic-Extension/Autodesk.VltInvSrv.iLogicSampleJob/README.md

 	- ThisApplication object being replaced by ThisServer

 - To allow iLogic rules interacting with Vault during job execution requires the Job-Processor's log-in being re-used within the rule.
 Use the template VaultJobRuleConnected.iLogicVb to build your rule.
 	- the referenced iLogic-Vault Quickstart library is available on GitHub open source and in binary format.
+Minimum Version (binary) or branch is 2020.3.0

 TO CONFIGURE:
 ---------------------------------